PelionIoT/ref-wem-hardware/README.md

 ### Bringup

+1. Connect power to the PCB, and switch it on.
+Increase the LCD contrast (knob labeled R16, located under the word "CLOUD" on the board) with a small Philips screwdriver, until you start seeing all white dots.
+Then, turn R16 in the opposite direction just until the dots disappear.
-1. Plug in the board.
+1. Plug in the board to a USB port.
 Make sure it enumerates as `CRP DISABLD`.
 On a Mac, this is under `/Volumes`.
 1. Run this command: `rm /Volumes/CRP\ DISABLD/*; cp -X lpc11u35_mbed_cloud_connect_if_crc.bin /Volumes/CRP\ DISABLD/`
 1. Wait for DAPLink to be flashed (depending on your machine, between 7 and ~70 seconds).
 1. Turn the board off and then back on.
 Make sure it now enumerates as `DAPLINK`.
 If it still enumerates as before, you didn't wait long enough - go back to step 2.